Menu

 What breaks teams out of Fragile:

 Not hiring.
 Not a rewrite.
-Not switching to the hot new framework.
+Not switching frameworks.
 What breaks a team out of Fragile is installing a basic operating cadence.
 And I do mean basic.
+These four things work whether you have 3 engineers or 30.

-A quarterly plan that fits on one page.
-Not a 40-page roadmap document.
+A plan that fits on one page.
+Not a 40-page roadmap.
 One page.
 What are we doing this quarter, why does it matter to the business, and how will we know it worked.
 If the team can't recite the top three priorities from memory, the plan is too complicated.
+For a 3-person team, this might literally be three Post-it notes on a wall.
+That's fine.
+Written and visible beats comprehensive and ignored.

 A weekly rhythm that actually happens.
 Monday: what are we doing this week and what's blocked.
 Friday: what did we ship and what did we learn.
-It sounds infantile.
-It is the single most effective intervention I've ever seen in Fragile teams.
+This sounds infantile.
+It is the single most effective intervention I've seen in Fragile teams.
 The act of saying "here's what we'll do" and then checking "here's what we did" creates accountability without bureaucracy.
+For a small team, this might be a 15-minute standup and a Slack thread.
+It doesn't need to be a ceremony.

 Monitoring before it's an emergency.
 Stand up basic observability.
 You don't need a fancy APM suite on day one.
 You need to know when something breaks before your customers do.
-New Relic, Datadog, even well-configured CloudWatch.
+New Relic, Datadog, even well-configured CloudWatch alerts.
 The tool matters less than the habit.
+If your current monitoring strategy is "a customer emails us," that's the first thing to fix.

 One clear owner per initiative.
-Not a committee.
 Not "the team."
-One person who can say "this is on track" or "this is off track" without convening a meeting.
-Ownership isn't about blame.
-It's about someone knowing the state of things at all times.
+One person who can say "this is on track" or "this is off track" without a meeting.
+On a 3-person team, ownership might feel obvious.
+It isn't.
+When everyone owns everything, nobody owns anything.
+Name the owner.
+Write it down.

 Stage 2: Stable